reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 <Note>

 Previously, React would call ref functions with `null` when unmounting the component.
-If your ref returns a cleanup function, React will skip this step.
+If your ref returns a cleanup function, React will now skip this step.

 In future versions, we will deprecate calling the ref with `null` when unmounting components.